 The CTD, used to collect water from depth had issues, so they used backups – buckets named “Bob” – to put me in the cold with them (at least symbolically).

-3. Images and info from research cruises in the Ross Sea (Antarctica) aboard the Nathaniel B. Palmer
+4. More images and info from research cruises in the Ross Sea (Antarctica) aboard the Nathaniel B. Palmer

 Photos below are from December 1998 – February 1999 (NBP 99-01)